Paul Weiss (nanoscientist)

 Weiss received his bachelor of science and master of science degrees from the Massachusetts Institute of Technology in 1980 and his Ph.D. in chemistry from the University of California, Berkeley in 1986.
 He was a post-doctoral researcher at Bell Labs from 1986 to 1988 and a visiting scientist at IBM Research at Almaden from 1988 to 1989.
 From 1989 until 2009, Weiss was a professor at Pennsylvania State University, rising from Assistant Professor to Distinguished Professor of Chemistry and Physics.
 He moved to UCLA in 2009.

-The Weiss Group has traditionally focused on understanding and controlling chemistry and materials at the smallest scales.
+Weiss's lab has traditionally focused on understanding and controlling chemistry and materials at the smallest scales.
 They demonstrated how atoms and molecules communicate through substrates on which they sit at greater than chemical distances.
 They have exploited self-assembled monolayers as well-defined environments to isolate single molecules for measurements of electron transport, as a means to improve nanofabrication techniques and as a way to isolate probe molecules on biospecific capture surfaces.
 The group has now diversified its focus to encompass projects that have wide-ranging impact in nanoscience and other fields, including nanobiosensor arrays for brain research and studying the microbiome.
 Weiss led the technology roadmap for the BRAIN Initiative and with Julie S. Biteen contributed to the roadmap for the National Microbiome Initiative, both published in ACS Nano.

 Personal life

 He is married to and collaborates with Anne M. Andrews, a Professor of Psychiatry and Biobehavioral Sciences at the University of California Los Angeles.

-Recently in a podcast with Citrine Informatics, Prof. Jillian Buriak estimated that Prof. Paul Weiss travels 300,000 miles a year in relation to his scientific research and community involvement.
+In a podcast with Citrine Informatics, Prof. Jillian Buriak estimated that Weiss travels 300,000 miles a year in relation to his scientific research and community involvement.